-New Zealand has many secure payment options for online gamblers to choose from.
+New Zealand has many secure payment options to choose from at an online casino.
 The question is: which one is the right one for you?
 Below we will discuss some of the online money options and the speed at which you could see your winnings.

 Making Your Deposits